NicosNicolaou16/PercentagesWithAnimationCompose/README.md

 # Percentages with Animation Compose

-This library is designed to provide developers with an easy way to implement percentages with custom Compose views and animations, including linear, circular, circle, and gradient circle percentages. <br />
+This library is designed to provide developers with an easy way to implement percentages with custom Compose views and animations, including linear, circular, circle, gradient circle and wave percentages. <br />
 Your support is greatly appreciated, and I would be grateful if you could share your feedback. <br />